-We are a developmental stage biotechnology company with a limited operating history and limited assets or capital.
-We have incurred losses each year since inception and have an accumulated deficit of \$7,079,763 at March 31, 2002.
-We have generated minimal revenues by licensing certain of our technology to a company willing to share in our development costs.
+We are a developmental stage biotechnology company with a limited operating history and limited assets and capital.
+We have incurred losses each year since inception and have an accumulated deficit of \$11,695,327 at December 31, 2003.
+We have generated minimal revenues by licensing certain of our technology to companies willing to share in our development costs.
 However, our technology may not be ready for widespread commercialization for several years.
-We expect to continue to incur losses over the next two to three years because we anticipate that our expenditures on research, product development, marketing and administrative activities will significantly exceed our revenues during that period.
+We expect to continue to incur losses over the next two to three years because we anticipate that our expenditures on research and development, commercialization and administrative activities will significantly exceed our revenues during that period.
 We cannot predict when, if ever, we will become profitable.